rogerhyam/herbal/md/documentation.md

 ### Level 2

-The response to resolving the URI is an HTTP 303 redirect to another resource.
+The response to resolving the URI is an HTTP 303 (or 307) redirect to another resource.
 The resouce redirected to depends on the Accept header given in the request.
 Typically it defaults to the web page as in Level 1.
 This keeps the implementation transparent to a human user but if a machine sets the